 Nutritional Tips for Kidney Cancer Patients

-The kidneys are the main organs of regulation and excretion of the human body.
-The main function of the kidneys is filtering blood and expelling waste products and excess water.
+The kidneys are the main organs of regulation and excretion.
+The main function of the kidneys is to filter blood, expel waste products and excess water.

-Single-kidney patients (who had a kidney removed because of cancer) may suffer from impaired kidney functionality.
+Single-kidney patients who had a kidney removed because of cancer may suffer from impaired kidney function.
 As a result, the contralateral kidney has to work twice as hard.
 In these patients it is recommended to follow an appropriate diet even during the administration of specific cancer medical treatment.
-Nutritional directions should be customized and tailored for each patient, based on their kidney functionality (assessed through specific examinations evaluated by your doctor).
-Generally speaking, we can provide some advice on the type of diet to follow, and on which macronutrients (carbohydrates, lipids and proteins) and micronutrients (vitamins and minerals) you should pay attention to to avoid further impairing in the kidney’s functionality.
+Nutritional guidance should be customized and tailored for each patient, based on their kidney functionality which is assessed through specific examinations and evaluated by their doctor.
+Generally speaking, we can provide some advice on the type of diet to follow, and on which macronutrients (carbohydrates, lipids and proteins) and micronutrients (vitamins and minerals) you should pay attention to in order to avoid further kidney damage.

 You need to check:

 - SODIUM CONTENT